chuckhousley/chuckhousley.github.io/_posts/2015-03-06-keyboard-roll-call.md

 **Rosewill RGB80 Kailh Blue**

 > My current daily driver.
-> I had gone a while without a keyboard purchase, and this one popped up on sale at Newegg
+> I had gone a while without a keyboard purchase, and this one popped up on sale at Newegg.
 > I usually buy keyboards that have features that I don't already have, so I felt justified with this one.
 > The Kailh switches get a bad rap for being in keyboards with lower quality control, but I think they work just fine.
 > I may have had a few failed actuations, but it may just be my imagination, I'll have to use it more to see.